andreyuhai/andreyuhai.github.io.old/_posts/articles/2018-06-19-wifi-controlled-rc-car-using-esp8266.md

 #### What is WebSocket Protocol?

 >WebSockets are a bi-directional, full-duplex, persistent connection from a web browser to a server.
 Once a WebSocket connection is established the connection stays open until the client or server decides to close this connection.
-With this open connection, the client or server can send a message at any given time to the other.Introduction to WebSockets.<sup>[1][1]</sup>
+With this open connection, the client or server can send a message at any given time to the other.<sup>[1][1]</sup>

 #### How is all this going to be working?